Ancient Mesopotamian religion: Later Mesopotamian history

 In 539 BC, Mesopotamia was conquered by the Achaemenid Empire (539–332 BC), then ruled by Cyrus the Great.
-This brought to an end over 3000 years of Mesopotamian dominance of the Near East.
+This brought to an end over 3,000 years of Mesopotamian dominance of the Near East.
 The Persians maintained and did not interfere in the native culture and religion and Assyria and Babylon continued to exist as entities (although Chaldea and the Chaldeans disappeared), and Assyria was strong enough to launch major rebellions against the Achaemenids in 522 and 482 BC.
 During this period the Syriac language and Syriac alphabet evolved in Assyria among the Assyrian people, and were centuries later to be the vehicle for the spread of Syriac Christianity throughout the near east.

-Then, two centuries later in 330 BC, the Macedonian emperor Alexander the Great overthrew the Persians and took control of Mesopotamia itself.
+Then, two centuries later in 330 BC, the Macedonian emperor Alexander the Great overthrew the Persians and took control of Mesopotamia.
 After Alexander's death, increased Hellenistic influence was brought to the region by the Seleucid Empire.
 Assyria and Babylonia later became provinces under the Parthian Empire (Achaemenid Assyria and province of Babylonia), Rome (province of Assyria) and Sasanian Empire (province of Asoristan).
-Babylonia was dissolved as an entity during the Parthian Empire, though Assyria endured as a geopolitical entity until the Muslim conquest of Persia, while the Assyrians are still present today.
+Babylonia was dissolved as an entity during the Parthian Empire, though Assyria endured as a geopolitical entity until the Muslim conquest of Persia in the 7th century AD, while the Assyrian people are still present today.

-During the Parthian Empire there was a major revival in Assyria between the second century BC and fourth century AD, with temples once more being dedicated to gods such as Assur, Sin, Shamash, Hadad and Ishtar in various Parthian vassal states in Mesopotamia.
+During the Parthian Empire there was a major revival in Assyria between the 2nd century BC and 4th century AD, with temples once more being dedicated to gods such as Ashur, Sin, Shamash, Hadad, Bel and Ishtar in various Assyrian vassal states in Mesopotamia, while Christianity was introduced from the 2nd century AD and Assyria became the centre of the Assyrian founded Church of the East and a major centre of the Syriac Orthodox Church.

-In the third century AD, Manichaeism, which incorporated elements of Christianity, Judaism, Buddhism, Zoroastrianism, and local Mesopotamian religion, developed.
+In the third century AD, Manichaeism developed, which incorporated elements of Christianity, Judaism, Buddhism, Zoroastrianism, and local Mesopotamian religion.

 Mythology

+Cosmology

-There are no specific written records explaining Mesopotamian religious cosmology that survive today.
-Nonetheless, modern scholars have examined various accounts, and created what is believed to be an at least partially accurate depiction of Mesopotamian cosmology.
-In the Epic of Creation, dated to 1200 BC, it explains that the god Marduk killed the mother goddess Tiamat and used half her body to create the earth, and the other half to create both the paradise of šamû and the netherworld of irṣitu.
-A document from a similar period stated that the universe was a spheroid, with three levels of šamû, where the gods dwelt, and where the stars existed, above the three levels of earth below it.
+With the exception of the Enuma Elish, there are no surviving records that systematically explain Mesopotamian cosmology.
+Nonetheless, modern scholars have reconstructed a roughly accurate depiction from the surviving evidence, including Sumerian and Akkadian cuneiform and the Hebrew Bible.
+In the Enuma Elish (c.
+12th century BCE), the god Marduk kills Tiamat, the mother of the gods, and from the two halves of her carcass, he constructs the heavens and the earth to shape the modern observable cosmos.
+A document from a similar period stated that the heavens and the earth can each be divided into three layers.
+The gods dwell in the higher levels of heaven, with the stars being fixed into the lowermost heavenly layer.